Soccer-Broughton consortium says it is on shortlist to buy Chelsea | Sports-Games

 The family recently declared "diversity is central to our values" after a fan backlash over previous racist remarks and also met with supporters earlier this week.
 "If they are unable to... gain the confidence of Chelsea supporters, the CST board does not believe it would be in the best interests of our members and Chelsea supporters for their bid to succeed."

+Tom Ricketts, the son of family head Joe, told Reuters that they had listened to the feedback, including from CST, and were grateful that the door was still open to them to demonstrate their commitment to working with fans.
+"It's clear you have nothing but the best interests of the club at heart," he said.

-A spokesperson for the Ricketts family did not immediately respond to a Reuters request for comment.
-Chelsea are currently operating under a special license, which the British government amended this week to allow fans to buy tickets to away games, Cup games and women's fixtures.
+"It is now up to us to redouble our efforts and clearly lay out a vision for our stewardship of the club with diversity and inclusion at its heart."
+Chelsea are currently operating under a special licence, which the British government amended this week to allow fans to buy tickets to away games, Cup games and women's fixtures.

 The club will not receive revenue from ticket sales, with all proceeds going to relevant competition organisers.